haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Items that come in pairs—such as boots, bracers, gauntlets, and gloves—impart their benefits only if both items of the pair are worn.
 For example, a character wearing a boot of striding and springing on one foot and a boot of elvenkind on the other foot gains no benefit from either.
 Activating an Item
 Activating some magic items requires a user to do something special, such as holding the item and uttering a command word.
 The description of each
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 206

 item category or individual item details how an item is activated.
 Certain items use the following rules for their activation.
 If an item requires an action to activate, that action isn’t a function of the Use an Item action, so a feature such as the rogue’s Fast Hands can’t be used to activate the item.